BCCE Travel Grants

 The proposal budget should be provided on a separate page with a description of the reason for each expenditure.
 Award amounts range from $250–$1000.
 Matching funds are encouraged but not required and should be clearly designated in the budget.
 Grant money cannot be used for salary or honorarium payments.

 The following Wisconsin Local Section members are eligible to apply: ACS members; affiliate ACS members; affiliate members of the WI Local Section of the ACS; middle and high school science teachers as well as on-line school instructors who choose to join the WI Local Section of the ACS.
 Annual dues for affiliate WI Local Section members is $2 (two dollars).
-In 2018 the WI Local Section will pay the dues for its new affiliate members.
+The WI Local Section will often pay the dues for its new affiliate members.

 The proposal submission deadline is rolling, so please apply at any time.
 The proposal authors will be informed about the results of proposal review within two weeks from the submission deadline.